 Since this is your first realm, we’ll assume this is a development realm.
 You can create another realm later when you move your app into production.

 To start, login and, if you haven’t already, add AuthRocket to your account.
-Select the Trial Plan to get going quickly.
+Select the Free Plan to get going quickly.

 In AuthRocket, you’ll likely be directly at the Realms list, showing no realms yet.
 Click on the ‘Add a realm’ button.
 If for some reason you’re not there, you can also click on Realms at the top and select ‘Add realm’.